ghc-proposals/ghc-proposals/proposals/0000-error-values-proposal.rst

-We have not fully fleshed out the entire list of error types that would have to be defined, since we believe this is something that will be best done by scanning GHC's code, looking for functions that emit error messages and trying to adapt them to emit a suitably wrapped error **value**.
+We have not fully fleshed out the entire list of error types that would have to be defined, since we believe this is something that will be best done by scanning GHC's code, looking for functions that emit error messages and trying to adapt them to emit a suitable error **value**.
 This however did not seem very relevant to describing the idea behind this proposal, as it is mostly about determining what constructors we should have in the "leaf error types" and which pieces of data have to be stored in those constructors, while the